-B. SERS Measurement Under Nonresonance Condition
+B. SERS Measurement under nonresonance condition

 SERS spectra were recorded using 785 nm excitation wavelength to avoid a complex interference of molecular resonance Raman scattering effect since the excitation energy of 785 nm is away from the electronic absorption band of R6G, which results in nonresonance Raman scattering.
 Due to the fact that the glass substrate displays strong florescence background under the 785 nm wavelength excitation, diatom frustules in aqueous solution were drop-coated on non-florescent quartz substrate for the measurement.
-The diatom frustules were annealed at 425 °C in air for 1 h in order to improve the adhesion to the quartz substrate.
-The fabrication process of self-assembled NPs onto a diatom-coated quartz substrate is identical to the diatom-coated
+The diatom frustules were annealed at 425 °C in air for 1 hour in order to improve the adhesion to the quartz substrate.
+The fabrication process of self-assembled NPs onto a diatom-coated quartz substrate is identical to the diatom-coated glass substrate as described in Section II.
+Fig. 5(a) shows the nonresonance SERS spectra under the 785 nm excitation light from a diode laser.
+The SERS spectra indicates that the Raman signal intensity is enhanced by $8.7-13.3 \times$ on the diatom frustule compared with the flat quartz substrate for the Raman bands of 776 cm-1, 1183 cm-1, 1315 cm-1, 1368 cm-1, and 1511 cm-1.
+The larger additional enhancement factors from diatom frustules to the R6G Raman signals under nonresonance condition compared with resonance condition can be explained by the difference between resonance and nonresonance Raman scattering by surface plasmons [27].
+Resonance Raman process is subjected to quenching effect, where an additional loss is introduced for the energy stored in coherent oscillations of molecular dipoles at the excitation wavelengths in the presence of LSP enhancement and GMR enhancement [27].
+Compared with resonance Raman process which limits the attainable enhancement, such quenching effect is absent in normal nonresonance Raman scattering.

-Fig. 5. (a) SERS spectra of $100\,\mu\mathrm{M}$ R6G coated on Ag NPs-on-diatom (black) and Ag NPs-on-quartz (red), (b) Intensities of Raman band 1368 cm-1 for different R6G concentrations. (c) Optical image of the area scanned for SERS measurement, and (d) map of Raman signal intensity at $1368\,\mathrm{cm}^{-1}$ .
-During the measurement, the integration time was $60\,\mathrm{s}$ and the grating groove density was set at $300/\mathrm{mm}$ .
-The excitation power was $2.1\,\mathrm{mW}$ .
+Fig. 5(a) SERS spectra of 100 $\mu$ M R6G coated on Ag NPs-on-diatom (black) and Ag NPs-on-quartz (red); (b) Intensities of Raman band 1368 cm-1 for different R6G concentrations. (c) Optical image of the area scanned for SERS measurement; and (d) Map of Raman signal intensity at 1368 cm-1.
+During the measurement, the integration time was 60 second and the grating groove density was set at 300/mm.
+The excitation power was 2.1 mW.